ooni/probe-cli/docs/design/dd-003-step-by-step.md

 connect to a Cloudflare IP address for a specific domain than not knowing which is the domain for which we're connecting.
-Yet, we cannot do that using a strict decoration-based approach because of the signature of DialContext and because of the type chain we build.
+Yet, we cannot do that using a strict decoration-based approach because of the signature of DialContext and the type chain we build.

 However, consider what we could do with the context (I'm using a patch syntax to show what needs to change):